guidewire-oss/sawchain/docs/usage-notes.md

 ## Objects

+### Definition

+To Sawchain, an "object" is a Go struct representation of an actual resource that exists in K8s.

+For example, if you have a Deployment named "nginx" in your cluster, you can use an object to create, fetch, and assert against it in tests.

+### Input

-Although Sawchain is branded primarily for YAML-driven testing, it can also be used to write entirely struct-based tests.
+Although Sawchain is branded primarily for YAML-driven testing, it can also be used to write entirely object-based tests.

-In most contexts, when structs (or "objects") are provided, they are populated to save resulting resource state for type-safe access later in the test.
+In most contexts, when objects are provided, they are populated to save resulting resource state for type-safe access later in the test.
 This enables hybrid testing, where specs may be driven with YAML but use objects for more granular or logic-intensive assertions.

-Sawchain works with all objects implementing [client.Object](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/client#Object), including typed objects and [unstructured](https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1/unstructured#Unstructured) objects.
+Sawchain works with all objects implementing [client.Object](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/client#Object), including typed objects (e.g. `&corev1.Pod{}`) and [unstructured](https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1/unstructured#Unstructured) objects (e.g. `&unstructured.Unstructured{}`).

 When dealing with typed objects, Sawchain uses the client [scheme](https://pkg.go.dev/k8s.io/apimachinery/pkg/runtime#Scheme) to perform internal type conversions.